Samo

-Empire
+Realm

-Samo's Empire existed between 623/631 AD and 658 in Central Europe.
+Samo's realm existed between 623/631 AD and 658 in Central Europe.
 The extent of Samo's power before and after 631 is disputed.
-The centre of the union was most likely in Moravia and Nitravia (Nitra); additionally, the union included Czech tribes, Slovak tribes, Sorbian tribes (under Dervan), and other West Slavic tribes along the river Danube (present Lower Austria and Hungary).
+The centre of the union was most likely in Moravia and Nitravia (Nitra); additionally, the union included Bohemian tribes, proto-Slovak tribes, Sorbs (under Dervan), and other West Slavic tribes along the river Danube (present Lower Austria and Hungary).
 The polity per se has been called the first Slavic state.

 It is generally believed that the tribal union included the regions of Moravia, Nitravia (Nitra), Silesia, Bohemia and Lusatia.
 According to Julius Bartl, the centre of the polity lay "somewhere in the area of southern Moravia, Lower Austria, and western Slovakia (Nitravia)".
-According to J. B. Bury, "the assumption that his kingdom embraced Carantania, the country of the Alpine Slavs, rests only upon the Anonymus de conversione Bagariorum et Carantanorum".
-Archaeological findings indicate that the empire was situated in present-day Moravia, Lower Austria and Slovakia.
+It was long disputed, whether Samo's realm contained Carantania, but the unsuccessful missionary efforts of St. Amand, attack of the Lombards in 631 against the Carantanians and Ljudmil Hauptmann's finding that the connection with Samo is also confirmed by the Carantanian tradition, point that Carantania was indeed a part of the realm.
+On the other hand, according to J. B. Bury, "the assumption that his kingdom embraced Carantania, the country of the Alpine Slavs, rests only upon the Anonymus de conversione Bagariorum et Carantanorum".
+Archaeological findings indicate that the realm was situated in present-day Moravia, Lower Austria and Slovakia.
 According to Slovak historian Richard Marsina, it is unlikely that the center of Samo's tribal union was in the whole territory of present-day Slovakia.
-The settlements of the later Moravian and Nitrian principalities (see: Great Moravia) are often identical with those from the time of Samo's Empire.
+The settlements of the later Moravian and Nitrian principalities (see: Great Moravia) are often identical with those from the time of Samo's realm.

 The core of Samo's state was located north of the Danube, and in the upper Main region.
 In some historical sources of the early 9th century, this region is described as "regio Sclavorum" or "terra Slavorum".
 Large amounts of early medieval Slavic ceramics are also found here.
-Many Slavic toponyms have also been found in this area, such as Winideheim ("The Hill of the Wends"), and Knetzburg (“Prince's Castle”).
+Many Slavic toponyms have also been found in this area, such as Winideheim ("The Hill of the Wends"), and Knetzburg ("Prince's Castle").